snowy peaks of the New Zealand Southern Alps - shot at dusk

 In winter the lakeside town of Queenstown quietens down considerably.
 But it still offers the best base in New Zealand for anyone in search of resort-town buzz.
 It’s also flanked by two popular ski fields – Coronet Peak and The Remarkables, and is within easy day-tripping distance of several more, near Lake Wanaka.

-In common with most of the bigger NZ ski areas, The Remarkables has also boosted its snowmaking facilities in recent years, in response to some slow starts to recent winters.
+In common with most of the bigger New Zealand ski areas, The Remarkables has also boosted its snowmaking facilities in recent years, in response to some slow starts to recent winters.

 Best for: infrastructure, nightlife, intermediate pistes, night-skiing.